MadisonAster/VideoShuffle/README.md

 ## Transitions

-The starting point for this code, and the video transition behavior is all from the code this library is originally forked from found [here](https://github.com/povdocs/video-transitions)
+The starting point for this code, and the video transition behavior is all from the code this library is originally forked from [here](https://github.com/povdocs/video-transitions)